 –Vegan: excludes all animal products including dairy.

-Over the summer the American Dietetic Association released a new position paper on vegetarianism and concluded that when planned appropriately, such diets can meet the needs of both children and adults.
-In fact, vegetarians (including children) have diets higher in fruits, vegetables and fiber and lower in saturated fat and cholesterol.
+According to the Academy of Nutrition and Dietetics, when planned appropriately, vegetarian diets can meet the needs of both children and adults.
+In fact, vegetarians (including children) have diets higher in fruits, vegetables, and fiber and lower in saturated fat and cholesterol.

 Even though fruits and vegetables are filled with nutrients, a child can eat plenty of them and still fall short on key nutrients.
 Here are nutrients of concern for vegetarians of all ages:

-Parents need to decide for themselves if they are willing to supplement with fish oils or use products made with aglae or microalgae.
-Our next expert interview will shed light on this.
+Parents need to decide for themselves if they are willing to supplement with fish oils or use products made with algae or microalgae.

-4) Children won’t get enough protein: Vegetarians don’t have trouble meeting protein needs.
-It’s the deficiency of the nutrients found in animal protein sources (B12, iron and zinc) that can become a problem if diets aren’t well balanced.
+Vegetarians don’t have trouble meeting protein needs.
+It’s the deficiency of the nutrients found in animal protein sources (B12, iron, and zinc) that can become a problem if diets aren’t well balanced.